AnasAA98/AI-Chatbot/README.md

 - **Next.js**: Fast and scalable React framework with server-side rendering.
 - **OpenAI**: Integration with OpenAI's API for advanced AI capabilities.
 - **Material UI**: Beautiful and customizable UI components.
+- **Responsive Design**: Features a modern and responsive design that adjusts to various devices and screen sizes.

 ## Getting Started